Killing a Vortex: Definitions and preliminary results

+We will make use of this concept later when we start refining the vortices of our almost embeddings as follows: The entire vortex will be encoded as a society $(G,\Omega)$ equipped with some additional infrastructure.
+We will move along $\Omega$ trying to isolate pairwise disjoint crosses over ``segments'' of consecutive vertices of $\Omega.$ In case we can find many such segments, we can use these crosses together with the afore mentioned infrastructure to construct a shallow vortex grid.
+Otherwise, only few such segments can be found which will allow us to remove all crosses on $(G,\Omega)$ by deleting a small vertex set.
+The Two Paths Theorem will then allow us to embed the remaining parts of $(G,\Omega)$ in a way that is compatible with the already embedded part of our graph.

-To fully present the Two Paths Theorem we need to introduce some topological concepts as well.
+To fully present the Two Paths Theorem, we need to introduce some topological concepts as well.

 By a \emph{surface} we mean a compact $2$-dimensional manifold with or without boundary.
-By the classification theorem of surfaces, every surface is homeomorphic to the sphere with $h$ handles and $c$ cross-caps added, and the interior of $d$ disjoint closed disks $\Delta_1,\dots,\Delta_d$ removed, in which case the \emph{Euler genus} of the surface is defined to be $2h+c.$ We call the union of the boundaries of the disks $\Delta_i$ the \emph{boundary} of the surface and each such boundary is a \emph{boundary component} of the surface.
+By the classification theorem of surfaces \cite{Dyck1888Beitraege}, every surface is homeomorphic to the sphere with $h$ handles and $c$ cross-caps added, and the interior of $d$ disjoint closed disks $ \Delta_1,\dots, \Delta_d$ removed, in which case the \emph{Euler-genus} of the surface is defined to be $2h+c.$ We call the union of the boundaries of the disks $ \Delta_i$ the \emph{boundary} of the surface and each such boundary is a \emph{boundary component} of the surface.
+For more information on surfaces and the Classification Theorem see for example \cite{Maunder1996Algebraic}.